mfnalex/PersistentDataSerializer/README.md

 ```

 Note: To deserialize, you need to provide a PersistentDataAdapterContext.
 You can get one from any existing PersistentDataContainer by calling (https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/persistence/PersistentDataContainer.html#getAdapterContext())[PersistentDataContainer#getAdapterContext()]

+## Information about MockBukkit
+If you're using MockBukkit, you'll notice that serializing to Json or YAML causes issues as the MockBukkit implementation of PersistentDataContainer is buggy.
+It will work fine on the actual server though.